FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 I first heard of this concept from Charlie Munger's excellent talk [The Psychology of Human Misjudgment](https://www.youtube.com/watch?v=AKxE4RlCgjY), one of my favorite talks ever.
 It's also known as [Law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument).

-I've read about C++26 reflection a year ago and I keep finding new uses for it: [mirror_bridge](https://chico.dev/mirror_bridge) for automatic binding generation, [simdjson](https://github.com/simdjson/simdjson) for JSON serialization, and now automatic hash function generation.
-This hammer is a gift that keeps on giving (:
+Automatic hashing is actually one of the motivating examples in [P2996 itself](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p2996r13.html), listed as "member-wise hash_append."
+The proposal authors clearly saw this use case coming.
+Other applications include [mirror_bridge](https://chico.dev/Mirror-Bridge) for automatic binding generation and JSON serialization.
+This hammer keeps finding nails (:

 ## Enter C++26 Reflection